-The Put-in-Bay Village Council met in April and one of the first items of business was to hire Steve Riddle as the new Village Administrator.
+The Put-in-Bay Village Council met in May, and one of the first business items was to hire Steve Riddle as the new Village Administrator.
 Steve graciously accepted the position and literally got to work as soon as the appointment was made.
-The controversial new ordinance requiring “intimidation barriers” at island bars with outdoor areas fronting sidewalks was tabled after a discussion of the issues involved.
-There were also several people in the audience who voiced their negative opinion of the proposed ordinance.
+The controversial new ordinance requiring “intimidation barriers” at island bars with outdoor areas fronting sidewalks was tabled after discussing the issues involved.
+Several people in the audience voiced their negative opinion of the proposed ordinance.

-On April 8th, Village workers were turning on water after 9 p.m. for people who decided to come up to the island at the last minute to enjoy the nice-weather weekend and open their cottages.
+On April 8th, Village workers turned on the water after 9 p.m. for people who decided to come up to the island at the last minute to enjoy the nice-weather weekend and open their cottages.
 The next day Village workers responded to at least two customers whose water pipes had frozen over the winter.
-Hours at the Utility Plant office in the building by the water tower are Monday thru Friday 10 a.m. to noon and 2 to 4 p.m.
+Hours at the Utility Plant office in the building by the water tower are Monday thru Friday, 10 a.m. to noon and 2 to 4 p.m.

-Eric Booker noticed the contractors working on the Town Hall had done damage to the siding on the side of Hooligans.
+Eric Booker noticed the contractors working on the Town Hall had damaged the siding on the side of Hooligans.
 Eric was put in contact with the contractor to work things out.

-The phone company has been contacted and asked why the phone lines by Bay Lodging, at the corner of Lakeview and Victory had not been repaired for such a long time.
+The phone company has been contacted and asked why the phone lines by Bay Lodging, at the corner of Lakeview and Victory, had not been repaired for such a long time.
 They said they were coming last week to start working on them.
-Clean up work in the area around the Put-in-Bay sewage treatment plant has been ongoing.
+Clean-up work in the area around the Put-in-Bay sewage treatment plant has been ongoing.
 Over the years, a lot of surplus stuff started to accumulate.
-It’s starting to look good now as things are tossed out.
-Put-in-Bay Village Council meetings are open to the public and take place at the Put-in-Bay Town Hall at 9 a.m. on the first and second Mondays of the month.
+It’s beginning to look good now as things are tossed out.
+Put-in-Bay Village Council meetings are open to the public and occur at the Put-in-Bay Town Hall at 9 a.m. on the first and second Mondays of the month.
 Anyone is welcome to attend and voice their concerns